 Note: with the V-2 templates, you will start with the template holder higher up and adjust the template holder down to make the joint looser.
-When using the V-3 templates, you will start with the template holder down towards the thickness gauge and make adjustments to the fit by moving it up.
+When using the V-3 templates, you will start with the bottom of the template holder contacting the thickness gauge and make adjustments to the fit by moving the template holder up.